Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX) Director Yuchun Lee Sells 2,000 Shares

 - On Tuesday, February 4th, Yuchun Lee sold 2,000 shares of Vertex Pharmaceuticals stock.
 The shares were sold at an average price of $238.84, for a total transaction of $477,680.00.

-Hedge funds have recently added to or reduced their stakes in the business.
-Evoke Wealth LLC bought a new position in Vertex Pharmaceuticals in the 3rd quarter valued at about $84,000.
-Amalgamated Bank increased its holdings in Vertex Pharmaceuticals by 4.2% in the 4th quarter.
-Amalgamated Bank now owns 44,405 shares of the pharmaceutical company’s stock valued at $9,722,000 after buying an additional 1,776 shares during the period.
-Trinity Street Asset Management LLP bought a new position in Vertex Pharmaceuticals in the 4th quarter valued at about $25,532,000.
-DNB Asset Management AS increased its holdings in Vertex Pharmaceuticals by 15.8% in the 4th quarter.
-DNB Asset Management AS now owns 32,142 shares of the pharmaceutical company’s stock valued at $7,037,000 after buying an additional 4,397 shares during the period.
-Finally, Diversified Trust Co bought a new position in Vertex Pharmaceuticals in the 4th quarter valued at about $356,000.
-94.01% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Calamos Wealth Management LLC bought a new position in Vertex Pharmaceuticals during the first quarter valued at approximately $5,365,000.
+Calamos Advisors LLC grew its position in Vertex Pharmaceuticals by 174.8% during the first quarter.
+Calamos Advisors LLC now owns 114,656 shares of the pharmaceutical company’s stock valued at $27,282,000 after acquiring an additional 72,931 shares during the last quarter.
+Capital Investment Advisory Services LLC grew its position in Vertex Pharmaceuticals by 2.1% during the first quarter.
+Capital Investment Advisory Services LLC now owns 3,955 shares of the pharmaceutical company’s stock valued at $941,000 after acquiring an additional 80 shares during the last quarter.
+Crossmark Global Holdings Inc. grew its position in Vertex Pharmaceuticals by 1.0% during the first quarter.
+Crossmark Global Holdings Inc. now owns 23,724 shares of the pharmaceutical company’s stock valued at $5,645,000 after acquiring an additional 236 shares during the last quarter.
+Finally, Estate Counselors LLC bought a new position in Vertex Pharmaceuticals during the first quarter valued at approximately $502,000.
+Institutional investors and hedge funds own 94.01% of the company’s stock.

-VRTX has been the subject of a number of recent analyst reports.
-Credit Suisse Group increased their price target on shares of Vertex Pharmaceuticals from $253.00 to $258.00 and gave the company an “outperform” rating in a research note on Friday, January 31st.
-Needham & Company LLC reiterated a “hold” rating on shares of Vertex Pharmaceuticals in a research note on Friday, January 31st.
-Royal Bank of Canada increased their price target on shares of Vertex Pharmaceuticals from $240.00 to $260.00 and gave the company an “outperform” rating in a research note on Friday, January 31st.
-HC Wainwright increased their price target on shares of Vertex Pharmaceuticals from $220.00 to $270.00 and gave the company a “buy” rating in a research note on Friday, January 31st.
-Finally, Piper Jaffray Companies increased their price target on shares of Vertex Pharmaceuticals from $247.00 to $284.00 and gave the company an “overweight” rating in a research note on Monday, January 6th.
-Seven analysts have rated the stock with a hold rating, twenty-two have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-The stock has an average rating of “Buy” and a consensus price target of $260.42.
+Several research firms have commented on VRTX.
+BMO Capital Markets upped their price objective on shares of Vertex Pharmaceuticals from $248.00 to $268.00 in a report on Thursday, January 9th.
+HC Wainwright upped their price objective on shares of Vertex Pharmaceuticals from $220.00 to $270.00 and gave the company a “buy” rating in a report on Friday, January 31st.
+JPMorgan Chase & Co. upped their price objective on shares of Vertex Pharmaceuticals from $247.00 to $260.00 and gave the company an “overweight” rating in a report on Friday, January 31st.
+Barclays initiated coverage on shares of Vertex Pharmaceuticals in a report on Wednesday, March 4th.
+They issued an “overweight” rating and a $271.00 price target on the stock.
+Finally, Stifel Nicolaus increased their price target on shares of Vertex Pharmaceuticals from $243.00 to $275.00 and gave the stock a “buy” rating in a report on Friday, January 31st.
+Eight analysts have rated the stock with a hold rating and twenty-two have given a buy rating to the stock.
+Vertex Pharmaceuticals has a consensus rating of “Buy” and a consensus target price of $260.42.

 Vertex Pharmaceuticals Incorporated engages in developing and commercializing therapies for treating cystic fibrosis.
 The company markets SYMDEKO/SYMKEVI, ORKAMBI, and KALYDECO to treat patients with cystic fibrosis who have specific mutations in their cystic fibrosis transmembrane conductance regulator gene.